babelfish-for-postgresql/babelfish_project_website/_docs/index.md

 ## Why use Babelfish for PostgreSQL?

-Babelfish for PostgreSQL is well-suited to the following use cases:
+Babelfish for PostgreSQL is well-suited to the following use case:

-* Smooth transition of your MSSQL Server compatible source code to an Open Source based database.
+* A smooth transition of your MSSQL Server-compatible source code to an Open Source-based database.

-* Babelfish for PostgreSQL intends to move forward on its integration to the PostgreSQL community.
+The Babelfish for PostgreSQL team intends to move forward with the integration of Babelfish into community PostgreSQL.

 Component | Purpose
 :--- | :---